magul/pywikibot-core/tests/README.rst

 Environment variables
 =====================

-There are a set of 'edit failure' tests, which attempt to write to the wikis and **should** fail.
+There are a set of 'write' tests, which attempt to write to the wikis and **should** fail or be prevented.
 If there is a bug in pywikibot or MediaWiki, these tests **may** actually perform a write operation.

-These 'edit failure' tests are disabled by default for the 'wikimedia' builds, but are enabled by default on builds by any other github account.
+These 'write failure' tests are disabled by default for the 'wikimedia' builds, but are enabled by default on builds by any other github account.

-To disable 'edit failure' tests, set PYWIKIBOT2_TEST_WRITE_FAIL=0
+To disable 'write failure' tests, set PYWIKIBOT2_TEST_WRITE_FAIL=0

 There are also several other 'write' tests which also attempt to perform write operations successfully.
 These **will** write to the wikis, and they